VoroninArtemii/JSON-comparison/Python/README.md

 # Description

-The algorithm for comparing two branches using the two pointer method.
+An algorithm for comparing two branches from https://rdb.altlinux.org/api/export/branch_binary_packages using the two-pointer method.
 Algorithm complexity is O(N).
 This library _comparison_ uses some requirements which you need to install into your system.
 The _main.py_ is an example of using the library.
 It gets responses, compares branches and prints a result to files *json_1_only.json*, *json_2_only.json* and *json_1_more_version.json*.

 # Installing dependencies